Welcome to the Course Creators Academy own_icon

 You can, if you like, offer monthly subscriptions besides one-time sales.

-You can also bundle different courses together to provide greater value to your students, and sell the packaged bundle by a much higher one-time purchase.
+You can also bundle different courses together to provide greater value to your students and sell the packaged bundle by a much higher one-time purchase.

-AND you can lower (or raise) the price of certain courses to support new launches.
+And you can lower (or raise) the price of certain courses to support new launches.

 This is where the power of value-based pricing comes in…